Reba McEntire: 1991: Plane crash and For My Broken Heart

-“Improper planning/decision by the pilot, the pilot's failure to maintain proper altitude and clearance over mountainous terrain, and the copilot's failure to adequately monitor the progress of the flight.
-Factors related to the accident were: insufficient terrain information provided by the flight service specialist during the preflight briefing after the pilot inquired about a low-altitude departure, darkness, mountainous terrain, both pilot's lack of familiarity with the geographical area, and the copilot's lack of familiarity with the aircraft.”
+"Improper planning/decision by the pilot, the pilot's failure to maintain proper altitude and clearance over mountainous terrain, and the copilot's failure to adequately monitor the progress of the flight.
+Factors related to the accident were: insufficient terrain information provided by the flight service specialist during the preflight briefing after the pilot inquired about a low-altitude departure, darkness, mountainous terrain, both pilot's lack of familiarity with the geographical area, and the copilot's lack of familiarity with the aircraft."

-— —The findings from the National Transportation Safety Board following their 1991 investigation of the plane crash.
+— The findings from the National Transportation Safety Board following their 1991 investigation of the plane crash.

 In the late 1980s, McEntire's touring schedule became increasingly busy.
-To avoid long bus trips, her band and she began traveling by private planes to concerts.
-McEntire and her touring band started the 1991 leg of their tour with dates in Alaska, Saginaw, Michigan, Fort Wayne, Indiana, and a private gig for IBM in San Diego, California.
+To avoid long bus trips, she and her band began traveling by private planes to concerts.
+McEntire and her touring band started the 1991 leg of their tour with dates in Alaska; Saginaw, Michigan; Fort Wayne, Indiana, and a private gig for IBM in San Diego, California.
 Two planes which would carry McEntire's band were scheduled to leave San Diego.
 McEntire, her husband, and her stylist were to take a different aircraft the next day.
 In the early hours of March 16, 1991, McEntire was awakened by a phone call from Roger Woolsey, pilot of the second plane.
 McEntire's husband took the call and discovered that one of the planes had crashed.
 Following the successful takeoff of both planes, one plane's wing hit the side of Otay Mountain in San Diego, killing everyone on board.

 In total, eight members of her band were killed: guitarists Chris Austin and Michael Thomas, keyboardists Kirk Cappello and Joey Cigainero, vocalist Paula Kaye Evans, road manager Jim Hammon, bassist Terry Jackson, and drummer Anthony Saputo.
 Pilot Donald Holmes and co-pilot Chris Hollinger were also killed.
 The first plane was a Hawker Siddeley DH-125-1A/522 charter jet that took off at 1:40 am from Brown Field Municipal Airport, located near the Mexico–United States border.
 After reaching an altitude of 3400 ft above sea level, the aircraft crashed on the side of Otay Mountain, located 10 mile east of the airport.
 The National Transportation Safety Board (NTSB) determined the probable cause of the accident was related to "improper pilot planning".